 Our service is anonymous and we wish to ensure those receiving our uniform packs do so with dignity.
 If you would like to publicise photos on social media, please ensure none of the clothes from our packs would be recognised when the child wears them, no paperwork is visible and no children are in the photo.
 Please contact us to discuss further.

 How do I ensure I am complying with GDPR regulations?

 Refrain from entering any identifiable information as this is a breach of GDPR regulations.
 For instance, please do not tell us the child’s name and address etc.

-If you have any queries about making a referral, please contact our Referrals Coordinator by email at email@example.com
+If you have any queries, please email our Operations Coordinator at email@example.com